Pelosi and 9 of the Democrats running for president are coming to SC starting Friday

 Tuesday

-Author Marianne Williamson (free tickets can be obtained here), who invoked the ongoing water issue in Denmark, S.C. during her time on the debate state in July, will take questions during a Pints and Politics event at Palmetto Brewing Co.
+Author Marianne Williamson (free tickets can be obtained at postandcourier.com/pintsandpolitics), who invoked the ongoing water issue in Denmark during her time on the debate state in July, will take questions during a Pints and Politics event at Palmetto Brewing Co.
 The event starts at 5 p.m. and ends at 7 p.m.

 Wednesday